bSI-InfraRoom/MVD-Infra-Test-Instructions/E1-ALRF/ALIG/README.md

 </details>

-## Variations
-The Following occurence variations need to be checked and certified in relation to the targetted entities and concept templates:

-- Entity_01 - *decription of variation*
-- Entity_02 - *decription of variation*

 ## Usages, Constraints & Logic
 The following itemised restrictions and constraints shall be placed on IFC Entities & Concept Templates: